Pat Grigadean

 After a while, Punjab couldn’t hear the words anymore.
 But he could hear the sobs.
 And even though he knew he had to go forward, the sound of so much sadness weighed heavily on his heart.
 He walked for a long, long time before he could no longer hear Marcus crying.

 Punjab and Kanabi had walked for a long time, but for some reason they weren’t very tired.
-Still, the sun was getting low in the sky.
-Punjab could feel the air begin to turn slightly cooler on his face.
-He could hear the sounds of the forest turn from the frantic chirp and chatter of midday to the slower and mellower sounds of the forest dwellers closing down their shops for the evening.
-So Punjab and Kanabi decided, without exchanging a word, to stop their travels for a while and rest.
+Still, the sun was getting low in the sky and Punjab could feel the air begin to turn slightly cooler on his face.
+He could hear the sounds of the forest turn from the frantic chirp and chatter of midday to the slower and mellower sounds of the forest dwellers getting ready for evening.
+So, Punjab and Kanabi decided, without exchanging a word, to stop their travels for a while.

 In the dream, he could hear his own heart beating with excitement and a sense of danger.
-He could see the small animal he was stalking suddenly freeze in fright and then run away faster than an eyewink.
+He could see the small animal he was stalking suddenly freeze in fright and then run away faster than an eye wink.
 Kanabi darted after his furry prey, and the hunt was on!
 Paws pounding on the forest floor.
-Running, racing through the brush and branches, faster and faster as the gap between prey and predator became smaller.
+Running, racing through the brush and branches, faster and faster as the gap between him and his prey became smaller and smaller.

-Then in the dream, just like on his first hunt, there was a thundering roar.
+Then, in the dream, just like on his first hunt, there was a thundering roar.
 It was the loudest sound little Kanabi had ever heard!
-It was so strange, so frightening, and so loud, that he stopped in his tracks and hid under a bush shivering.
-His prey used the disturbance to make his escape, leaving Kanabi totally alone with the monstrous sound.
+It was so strange, so frightening, and so LOUD, that he stopped in his tracks and hid under a bush shivering.
+His prey used the disturbance to make his escape, leaving Kanabi alone with the monstrous sound.

 But for only an instant.
 Because then, with his eyes open and wide awake in this really real place, he heard that same terrible sound and felt the earth shake in the same sickening way.
 And as the trees broke and parted, he saw the gigantic gray monster coming slowly toward them!
 Kanabi was so afraid that couldn’t move at all.